dstraub/cci/README.md

 - cci-testapp:
-  Simple REST-application for test purpose, copy the artefact to jboss-as-xxx/standalone/deployments directory.
+  Simple REST-application for test purpose, copy the artefact to jboss-as-xxx/standalone/deployments directory (or use your application server deployment tool).
-  The JMS sample requires an running activemq-broker on the same host (with default port 61616).

   Test the application with
   - curl localhost:8080/cci - list the injected CamelContext with routes and endpoints
   - curl localhost:8080/cci/jms/hallo - routes "hallo" to the topic 'data'
   - curl localhost:8080/cci/file/hallo - routes "hallo" to the jboss-as-xxx/standalone/tmp/end